White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation

 \subsection{Attention-based Prototype Generation}

-Despite FPS's wide adoption in FS-PCS, it suffers from intrinsic randomness.
-As detailed in Sec.~\ref{subsec:fps}, it initiates by randomly selecting a seed point from the input point cloud.
-Then, it iteratively chooses the farthest point from the previously selected point set.
-As a result, the output of FPS is highly dependent on the initial random choice, leading to substantial performance variance, as shown in Tab.~\ref{table_motivation}.
+Despite the wide adoption of FPS-based prototypes in FS-PCS, it suffers from intrinsic randomness.
+As detailed in \cref{subsec:fps}, it initiates by randomly selecting a point from the input, then iteratively chooses the farthest point from the previously selected point set.
+Therefore the resulting set is highly dependent on the random choice, leading to instability in performance, as shown in \cref{tabs:1_motivation}.

-In contrast to FS-PCS~\cite{an2024rethinking, an2024multimodality, li2024localization, zhao2021few} that relies on conventional FPS despite its inherent limitations, other few-shot downstream tasks~\cite{snell2017prototypical, liu2020part, lee2025temporal} have developed prototype generation techniques, particularly leveraging cross-attention mechanisms.
-These attention-based strategies offer notable advantages over traditional FPS-based ones.
-First, they yield deterministic outputs, ensuring consistent and stable performance regardless of the random seed.
-Furthermore, they are fully differentiable, unlike the non-learnable nature of FPS.
-Therefore, they can be optimized for tasks via end-to-end training.
+In contrast to algorithmic approaches in FS-PCS, other few-shot downstream tasks \cite{zhang2022feature, liu2020part, lee2025temporal} have developed prototype generation techniques that leverage the cross-attention mechanism.
+These attention-based strategies offer notable advantages over the FPS-based ones.
+First, they generate deterministic outputs, eliminating stochastic effects and ensuring consistent performance.
+Secondly, the attention mechanisms are fully parallelizable via matrix multiplications, unlike the inherently sequential nature of FPS.
+Furthermore, they are task-optimizable, as they constitute learnable components rather than fixed sampling heuristics like FPS.
 These strengths motivate us to adopt attention-based prototype generation in FS-PCS.